 Chem 308: Organic Chemistry II

-This is an introductory organic chemistry course offered to students who have completed Chem 307: Organic Chem I. Studying reaction mechanisms and effectively using visual thinking and spatial learning skills are key to success.
+This is an introductory organic chemistry course offered to students who have completed Organic Chem I (Chem 307).
+Understanding reaction mechanisms and using visual thinking are key to success.

 2019 – We were delighted to host Emmanuel F. R. Iglesias from the University of Puerto Rico, Rio Piedras Campus.